2017 Snowy 2.0 Feasibility Study economics

 This "firming" capability, added to the revenue earned by pumping, storing and generating, accounts for another 40% of total projected revenue.

 The last 20% of the project's value is provided by ancillary services, grid support and other minor sources that complement the technologies (batteries, open cycle gas plants and renewables) that Snowy Hydro expects to step into the gap left by the retiring coal-fired plants.

 Snowy 2.0 is a commercial investment decision by Snowy Hydro

 Despite historically having government shareholders, and from July 2018, being wholly owned by the Commonwealth Government, Snowy Hydro operates like any other independent commercial entity competing in an open and fiercely competitive market.
 We are a company incorporated under the Corporations Act 2001 (Cth) with an independent Board of Directors.

-We are pursuing Snowy 2.0 because we expect the project to meet our stringent investment hurdles.
-The internal rate of return for the project has been modelled at more than 8%, which is strong for this type of project.
+We are pursuing Snowy 2.0 because we expect the project to meet our stringent investment criteria.
+The internal rate of return (IRR) for the project has been modelled at more than 8%, which is strong for this type of project.